 During the spring and early summer 2020, our Horticulture and Learning teams created weekly videos to give tips on growing your own plants at home and supporting the wildlife in your garden.
 To find out more, please visit the Gardening Club.

-While the Garden was closed, we posted ‘BitesizeBotanics’ – short videos and pictures of the springtime beauty in the Garden on our social media channels.
-These are all gathered together on our website here and also on our YouTube channel.
+While the Garden was closed in spring 2020, we posted ‘BitesizeBotanics’ – short videos and pictures of the springtime beauty in the Garden on our social media channels.
+These are all gathered together on our website here, and also on our YouTube channel.

 Our Learning team has posted loads of brilliant family activities to do at home or while out for a walk that are great fun and also explore the world of nature and gardening.